LITUATUI/M3UPT/README.md

 #### 🥇 Yuki-IPTV

-This is the recommended play for GNU/Linux computers.
+This is the recommended player for GNU/Linux computers.

 ![Yuki-IPTV screenshot](/images/Yuki-IPTV-M3UPT-playlist.avif "Yuki-IPTV screenshot")